Unathi-Skosana/hyperentangled-photons-masters-experiment/README.md

         print(accum)
 ```

 The variable `accum` accumulates single counts (counts from each detector), double counts
 (coincidence counts from two detectors) and so on, as the results of the measurements.
-The snippet above is invoked at the end of each special moves in the Flask server, and the server responds to the requester that invoked the special move with the counts gathered from that particular move.
+The snippet above is invoked at the end of each special move in the Flask server, and the server responds to the requester with counts gathered from that particular move.

 Lastly, instead of having to directly invoke the API served by Flask, I made a tiny
-react-native mobile graphical user interface that consumes the said API, and leaves the user to just pressing buttons on a mobile to specify any measurement procedure and get its results:
+react-native mobile graphical user interface that consumes the said API, and leaves the user to just pressing buttons on a mobile screen to specify any measurement procedure and get its results:

 <div>
   <img style="border: 0.1rem solid;" width="45%" height="100%" alt="Dashboard" src="./assets/dashboard1.jpg" />